Assistant Professor of Classics

 - “Odi(tque moras): Ending epic quickly in Thebaid 12.730–819” (under contract for Dictynna 12 ).

-- Brill’s Companion to Statius (Leiden, under contract for 2014).
+- Brill’s Companion to Statius (Leiden, 2015).
 Co-editor with W. J. Dominik and C. E. Newlands.
 Includes two contributed chapters: “Parent-child conflict in the Thebaid” and “Reading Statius” (co-authored with C. E. Newlands and W. J. Dominik).

 - “Viewing violence in Statius’ Thebaid and the films of Quentin Tarantino”, in H. Lovatt and C. Vout (eds), Epic Visions: Visuality in Greek and Latin Epic and its Reception (Cambridge, 2013), 139–67.